Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 Overall, driving in Mexico is relatively easy.
 Driving is on the right side of the road.

-However, be cautious in cities, especially with right-of-way at certain intersections.
+However, be cautious in cities, especially with the right-of-way rules at certain intersections.
 In cities, priority is given to avenues over streets.

-Driving in Mexico is not very dangerous, especially in the Cancun region and the Yucatan Peninsula where the roads are straight and without relief.
+Driving in Mexico is not dangerous, especially in the Cancun region and the Yucatan Peninsula, where the roads are straight and not hilly.

 However, there are some points to consider before embarking on Mexican roads.